agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 1. In the top line menu, click **Copy**.
 2. In the window that appears, enter the new project name.
 3. Modify **Comment** if needed.
-4. When you need to copy a project with revisions, select the **Copy old revisions** check box and provide the desired number of revisions in the **Revisions to copy** field.
+4. When you need to copy a project with revisions, select the **Copy old revisions** check box and provide the necessary number of revisions in the **Revisions to copy** field.
 5. Click **Copy.**

 The new project appears in the project list.